-In many places it was local officials, community groups or even a single "champion" who helped brings trails from concept to reality.
-The Canal Society of New Jersey has partnered with counties and municipalities to complete various Morris Canal Greenway trail segments (NV5, 2018).
+In many places it was local officials, community groups or even a single "champion" who helped bring trails from concept to reality.
+The Canal Society of New Jersey has partnered with counties and municipalities to complete various Morris Canal Greenway trail segments and was a key player in the development of a preferred alignment (NV5, 2018).
 Another example is Bike the Neck, a community group, which was responsible for spearheading completion of the Waccamaw Neck Bikeway in Georgetown County, South Carolina.
 The group vocally supported getting the bikeway designated as part of the East Coast Greenway (Walker, Evenson, Davis, Bors, Rodriguez, 2011).
 This move spurred the Waccamaw Council of Governments (a planning organization like the NJTPA) to allocate 80 percent of its federal transportation enhancement funding - which can be used for trails - to East Coast Greenway projects, including the Waccamaw Neck Bikeway.